Werner Park: Description and features

 Werner Park has thirteen climate-controlled luxury suites on two levels behind the first and third base lines, flanking the press box, which is centrally located on the upper level; there are covered open-air "party decks" on each side of the upper level between the suites and the press box.
 There is also a field-level "dugout suite" along the third base line adjacent to the home dugout.
 The upper suite level and dugout suite each have their own private restrooms.
 Seat widths vary from 22 in in the seating sections directly behind home plate, to 20 in in the seating sections along the baselines, compared to 18-19 in at Rosenblatt Stadium.
 All seats have cup holders.
 Luxury suite, Diamond Club, or Club ticket holders can access an enclosed, climate-controlled bar and seating area on the first level of the third base luxury suites.
 Two rows of "Diamond Club" cushioned seats are located at the top of seating sections 110 and 111 outside the bar.
-Seating section 100, adjacent to the right field foul pole, recently had the fixed seats removed and replaced with rows of standing drink rails.
+Prior to the 2021 season, the fixed seats were removed from seating section 100, adjacent to the right field foul pole, and replaced with rows of standing drink rails, reducing the number of fixed seats from 6,434 to 6,254.
 This section is normally a non-reserved area open to any fans with tickets, but is available for reservation by groups of at least 20 fans for a fee.

 Werner Park has a grass berm beyond the outfield fence that serves as an additional seating area for fans.
 A small section of bleachers with backrests called the "Home Run Porch," another non-reserved area open to any fans with tickets, is located on the berm in left field adjacent to the foul pole.
 The two bullpens are located on the berm in center field, to the right of the batter's eye.